 I wasn’t thinking about secondary drowning when my family headed to the pool with friends last summer.
 It was a beautiful Sunday morning, the kind of day meant to be spent at the pool.
 But then, suddenly, I was faced with the possibility of it.
 My kids were taking a break from the water and I looked up and saw a crowd gathering.
 There was loud murmuring and two lifeguards were performing CPR on a child.
 I quickly passed my baby to my husband and ran.
 My best friend’s husband, who is also a doctor, was already there.
 I got down next to him and the lifeguards and we continued the rescue effort.
 In what seemed like an eternity — but was probably less than two or three minutes — the child’s eyes popped open.
 He coughed and vomited water.
 The ambulance arrived.
 I mentally checked in with myself.
 He’s okay, he’s alive, I told myself.

 I can still see him lying there.
 It’s an image I don’t think I will ever forget.
 I have seen sick children in the hospital, but this was different.
 This was totally unexpected, in a public place with lots of people around.
 It was a real wake up call.
 Water safety is a really serious thing.
 I wondered, Could this happen to my kids?
-And the truth is, it could happen to anyone.
+And the truth is, a near drowning, drowning, or secondary drowning incident could happen to anyone.
 It only takes a few seconds.

 What are the different types of drowning?